Backtest Results

 * **Trades:** Total number of trades, including an ongoing trade if one is open at test completion.

 * **Open Trades:** This indicates the presence of open trades in the backtest.
-Open trades will not appear in trade log but their EOD values are used for NLV based metrics including CAGR, MDD, MAR.
-Use ‘Close Open Trades on Test Completion’ to report these trades in the trade log and to include their final values in the total realized P/L.
+Open trades will not appear in the trade log, but their EOD values are used for NLV-based metrics including CAGR, MDD, and MAR.
+Use ‘Close Open Trades on Test Completion’ to report these trades in the trade log and include their final values in the total realized P/L.

 * **Winners:** Total number of winning trades, including an ongoing trade if one is open at test completion.